 ARTIST STATEMENT

-“My work is driven by the stories that define our collective human experiences.
+My work is driven by the stories that define our collective human experiences.
 I am drawn to engage with the narratives and labels given to us by society, along with the parts of our identities that emerge from our perspectives, ideas, and beliefs.

 The work I create is intrinsically multicultural.
 As a Chinese American, I see myself as a bridge between two countries with rich and complicated histories.
 My work is rooted in my own ancestral history, our shared stories, and what connects us as a society.

 Utilizing the body as a political vessel, I grapple with current realities that reflect histories of marginalized and underrepresented communities.
-How can a dance performance move beyond the stage to ignite a change in society, spark conversation within a community, and generate action that disrupts and dismantles hierarchy?
+How can a dance performance move beyond the stage to ignite change in society, spark conversation within a community, and generate action that disrupts and dismantles hierarchy?
 How can I use body and sound to connect society and challenge audiences to denounce oppressive systems and current injustices?

-I stand against systemic racism, and recognize the urgency for drastic change.
+I stand against systemic racism and recognize the urgency for drastic change.
 I support BIPOC individuals across the gender spectrum through diverse, equitable, and inclusive opportunities and consciously practice anti-racism within my organization, J CHEN PROJECT.

 ARTIST BIOGRAPHY